seanlowe/nox/docs/prisma-notes.md

 ## Prisma and Database Design Notes

-This project uses [prisma-aurora](https://github.com/sabinadams/aurora) to combine individual Prisma models into one large schema.prisma file so as to increase maintainability, extensibility, and readability.
+> This project uses [prisma-aurora](https://github.com/sabinadams/aurora) to combine individual Prisma models into one large schema.prisma file so as to increase maintainability, extensibility, and readability.
+>

-_nox_ uses Prisma to codify the database with models.
+> _nox_ uses Prisma to codify the database with models.
 All necessary models will live in the `prisma/schema` folder.
+>

-When Aurora runs on application start, it will look for models in 2 places:
+> When Aurora runs on application start, it will look for models in 2 places:
-- `extensions/prisma`, and
+> - `extensions/prisma`, and
-- `prisma/schema`
+> - `prisma/schema`
+>

-and combine them all into one large `schema.prisma` file that will be used for managing the database.
+> and combine them all into one large `schema.prisma` file that will be used for managing the database.

+**Note:** Previous section is outdated.
+Update docs to mention [schemix](https://github.com/ridafkih/schemix).

 ### Prisma Model Structure
 ---